TXOG/ArcaneCrypt/README.md

 # ArcaneCrypt
 ArcaneCrypt is a desktop application that provides encrypted file storage.
-It creates an encrypted "vault" that securely stores your files.
+It creates encrypted "Vaults" that securely store your files.

 ## Features